binarynonsense/comic-book-reader/README.md

 - Windowed (simple UI) and full-screen (no UI) modes.
 - 'Fit to width' and 'fit to height' views.
 - Page rotation.
+- UI available in:
+  - English
+  - Spanish
-- If available, it automatically restores the previous session's opened book and page, and remembers the last 10 books' page positions.
+- Automatically restores the previous session's last opened book and page, and remembers the last 10 books' page positions.

 ## Controls: